Healing and Revival

 Sometime after 1935 Freeman moved to California in an attempt to improve his life.
 He met and married Almyra Rickman in November 1937.
 They lived with her family for a time and Freeman continued as a laborer, to support his family while preaching the gospel.
 In the 1940s the family, which now included daughter Rebecca, moved to the town of Porterville, California.
 The strain of trying to support the ministry took a heavy toll on both he and his wife.
 In 1946 Freeman's wife had a nervous breakdown while he was on the road in Salem, Oregon.
 Within a few months Freeman himself was having heart trouble and believed he was dying.
 He thought he should resign his pastorate and began to seek the Lord.
 He spent four days fasting and his heart was healed, but the trials seemed to keep on coming.
 In January 1947 Freeman developed cancer in his leg, which caused pain, suffering, and fevers.
 Once again he pulled himself away for prayer.
 He and his wife would pray for hours, take a break to meet with and pray for others, and then return home to pray for hours once again.

 In February 1947 there came a major breakthrough for Freeman.
 At 11 o'clock one evening Freeman had a vision of Jesus standing on a cloud.
 Jesus showed him a vast congregation of people as far as he could see.
 People were coming to him for prayer for every kind of illness.
 In the vision he stood and prayed for healing until he was exhausted, but still the people kept coming.
 In the vision as he prayed for people they were healed.
 Then the scene shifted and he saw large auditoriums filled with people.
 Next it seemed that there were oceans of people with their hands raised saying "you've got to help us."
 Freeman was filled with compassion for the broken, dying, and the lost.
 He thought that part of the vision spoke that he would be called to go over the oceans to reach out to the hurting.
 The final part of the vision showed a clock ticking towards midnight.
-As it came to the midnight hour a large eagle with dark eyes grabbed people in its claws to take the away.
-Freeman interpreted the final part of the vision to mean that we were close to the end of the age and the anti-Christ was poised to swoop down upon the world.
+At the midnight hour a large eagle with dark eyes grabbed people in its claws to take the away.
+Freeman interpreted this to mean that we were close to the end of the age and the anti-Christ was poised to swoop down upon the world.

 Freeman sought the Lord about the healing vision.
 Two weeks later he once again had a supernatural visitation.
 He was awake and a bright light appeared in front of him.
 In the midst of the light an angel appeared.
 The angel touched him and told him he was being given the gift of healing and that he was to warn people that Jesus was coming soon.
 He was told that people were sleeping and slumbering and needed to be awakened to the truth.
 He was told to be diligent and to make haste.
 When Freeman shared the angelic visitation with his wife she was astounded and not sure about it.
 Then the angel also appeared to her and confirmed what he had said to Freeman was true.
 Freeman was torn about leaving his church.
 He told the Lord he wanted to know that it was the right time.
 Jesus appeared to him and said that once Freeman moved then the gift of healing would be released.